Ahirice/groovy-tulip/content/about.md

 Monolith is an Ethereum-powered solution allowing you to spend your ETH and ERC-20 in real-life, the way you're used to: with a debit card accepted anywhere.

+> You are the one and only in control of the assets stored in your contract wallet

 Monolith cards are paired with a non-custodial contract wallet to secure crypto assets to the best of current technical possibilities. **You are the one and only in control of the assets stored in your contract wallet**.
 Each of our users deploys their own instance of the [Monolith contract wallet](https://github.com/tokencard/contracts).

 Users can set up a whitelist as well as daily spending limits to protect their assets, even if their wallet was to be compromised, without compromising on the solution's usability.